kmamal/packager/README.md

 By default, all the files in the input directory will be included (or, more accurately, anything matched by `**/*`).
 You can set this option (one or multiple times) to specify a different set of patterns.
-The resulting list of patterns will be passed to that will be passed as an argument to [`globby`](https://www.npmjs.com/package/globby).
+The resulting list of patterns will be passed as an argument to [`globby`](https://www.npmjs.com/package/globby).
 For example `-I 'src/**/*.js' -I 'assets/**/*' -I 'package*.json'` will include all the `.js` files in `src/`, all the files in `assets/` and the `package.json` and `package-lock.json` files.

 #### -f, --flag FLAG